 4.1 The Faculty's main objective is to assist the student to develop those qualities and to internalise those values that make for effective leadership in organisations.
-Since this involves more than the knowledge of specific theories and models, different learning methods are used appropriate to the skills to be developed, like problem analysis, case studies, simulated games, small group seminars, and 'laboratory' exercise.
+Since this involves more than the knowledge of specific theories and models, different learning methods are used, appropriate to the skills to be developed, like problem solving, case analysis, simulation games, small group seminars, and 'laboratory' exercise.